microsoft/fluentui/packages/react-radio/Spec.md

 # @fluentui/react-radio Spec

-The Radio component lets people select a single value from two or more options.
+The RadioGroup component lets people select a single value from two or more options.
-Use the Radio component to represent two or more available choices, preferably up to 7 options.
+Use the RadioGroup component to represent two or more available choices, preferably up to 7 options.

 ## Background